JayDaYoungan: Legal issues

 On May 11, 2019, Scott was charged with felony possession of a controlled substance without a prescription after being pulled over by Florida Highway Patrol in Gadsden County, Florida.
 When pulled over, police officers found 20 grams of marijuana, drug paraphernalia, and oxycodone pills.
 Someone who was riding with him was also found to be in possession of a firearm.
 The people riding with him were given various other charges relating to the drugs and firearm.
 On May 12, Scott was released on a $2,500 bail.
 Scott was scheduled to perform at the Rolling Loud Music Festival and was unable to due to his arrest.

 In March 2020, he assaulted a pregnant woman, police raided Scott's house, seizing $24,000 in cash, promethazine, oxycodone, and multiple firearms.
 Police arrested Scott after he was allegedly "found hiding in an attic."
 Scott was charged with assaulting a pregnant woman and illegal drug possession, with bail set at $20,000.
 Another man who was at his house, Kardell Robertson, was arrested for unlawful possession of a firearm and granted a $100 bail.

 On September 16, 2021, Scott was arrested on charges of accessory to second-degree murder and obstruction of justice, stemming from a fatal shooting that occurred in August 2020.
 Four days later, Scott was released on a $175,000 bond.

 On October 30, 2021, Scott was arrested during a traffic stop in Washington Parish, Louisiana on multiple charges including child desertion, driving without proof of insurance, drug possession, and evidence tampering.
 On November 4, 2021, Scott was released from jail on bond.

 On November 4, 2021—hours after posting bond in his Washington Parish case—Scott was arrested by Bureau of Alcohol, Tobacco, Firearms, and Explosives agents on federal charges.

 On June 16, 2022, Scott pleaded guilty to possession of a firearm while under indictment or felony charges and was sentenced to time served, as well as one year of supervised release.
 He was also fined $5,500 and a $100 mandatory special assessment fee.

+From 2017 until 2022 it’s stated in federal and state court documents that Scott’s gang committed dozens of acts of violence in and around the city of Bogalusa and neighboring parishes.
+They were also convicted of dealing in cocaine, heroin, methamphetamine and marijuana.
+In 2024 16 members including 2 of Scott’s brothers were indicted in a racketeering enterprise.
+Sentences have yet to be announced.